qhjqhj00/MemoRAG/README.md

 ## Citation

-If you use HawkRAG in your research, please cite our paper:
+If you use MemoRAG in your research, please cite our paper:

 ```bibtex
 @article{MemoRAG2024,